ajp64/spotifyproject/README.md

 23/03/2022 - I've used Chakra to make the site responsive, so it looks clean on desktop and mobile.
 Once I can resolve a few lingering issues around the fetch, the main feature should be complete.

 24/03/2022 - By moving the authorisation process higher up the app and passing the accesstoken down, I've solved the issue around the spotify API fetch not working in certain circumstances.
 The main feature of the app is now working as planned!

+9/12/2023 - The hosting has been updated.
+The front end is now hosted in Netlify, with the back end in Render.